All Episodes

 It's a federal responsibility.

-America's 250 is coming up and it needs to be cleaned up, but it's not going to be cleaned up with this kind of weak willy-dilly coparenting.
+But it's not going to be cleaned up with this kind of weak willy-dilly co-parenting.

-I live and work in DC.
+I live and work in D.C.

-It doesn't look like a federal takeover, I'll tell you that much.
+It doesn't look like a federal takeover.

-I remember the post January 6 days, the fencing, and not that I'm calling for that to come back, but I I've seen the city being essentially taken over federally.
+And not that I'm calling for that to come back, but I've seen the city be essentially taken over federally.

 Mike, last question before we let you go, bringing it back to, I think, the other issue.